vinhloi/amazon-freertos/demos/renesas/readme.txt

            clientcredentialCLIENT_PRIVATE_KEY_PEM[]
  step6:  Start Renesas IDE (e2 studio) and import Amazon FreeRTOS project.
-         import sequence: file->import->existing project into workspace -> select a root directory The project folder is placed into <root>/demos/renesas/rx65n-rsk/ccrx-e2studio6 Please specify this directory only.
+         import sequence: file->import->existing project into workspace -> select a root directory The project folder is placed into <root>/demos/renesas/rx65n-rsk/ccrx-e2studio Please specify this directory only.
          This directory is top of reference.
 You can also use other project.
          Please select tested project shown into Development Environment (tested or no matrix) section in this Readme.
+         Note: "DO NOT SET" the check for "Copy projects into workspace" in "Import Projects" dialog.
+               Because, some of source in "<root>/lib" folder are outside of project directory.
+               So if this check would exist, some of source in "<root>/lib" folder will be missing.
  step7:  Build
  step8:  Execute, confirm console log will show the Echo message from AWS.
          The log will be output from G1CUSB (or other UART/USB) connector as UART/USB.